Turner's Proprietary Crawlspace Dehumidifier in action

 As warm air rises and escapes through the upper levels of the home, new air finds its way into the home to replace what’s been lost.
 Intake air comes in at the lower levels – through the dirt crawlspace.

-Homes that have properly treated and sealed wood, installed permanent crawlspace liner with closed foundation vents, and a professional dehumidifier are protected from both the humid outside air and the ground’s natural moisture.
-The really big benefit is that this strategy minimizes fungi and mildew growth, guarantying a more structurally sound and healthier home.
+Homes that have the professional dry ducted dehumidification system with a properly spaced permanent liner and closed foundation vents are protected from both the humid outside air and the ground’s natural moisture.
+The really big benefit is that this strategy minimizes fungi and mildew growth, guaranteeing a more structurally sound and healthier home.

 Building Science Experts Agree About Crawlspaces